 Ron Teeguarden's Dragon Time, Volume 6

-However, for those who do not wish to use Splenda in any form, feel free to substitute any other sweetener such as Dixie Diner Sugar Not Spoonful, or Sweet Perfection, by Low Carb Specialties.
-These are chickory root/FOS sweeteners made of a sweet tasting fiber that is excellent for the gut flora (available at Netrition.com).
-Lo Han Sweet by Jarrow Formulas or erythritol are other possible substitutes for Splenda in the recipes.
+There are people who will be sensitive to any sweetener no matter how good it is for others and I have seen there is no exceptions.
+All of the sweeteners in my recipes may disagree with someone The chickory root/FOS sweeteners such as Dixie Diner Sugar Not Spoonful, or Sweet Perfection, by Low Carb Specialties or others, are made of a sweet tasting fiber that is excellent for the gut flora (available at Netrition.com).
+These are the best tolerated ones I have found.
+Lo Han Sweet by Jarrow Formulas or erythritol (which has a milder effect on the digestion for those with that problem) are other possible substitutes for the sweeteners in the recipes.

 Erythritol is an excellent sugar alcohol that has no laxative side effects and no glycemic effect at all on the blood sugar.
 However, all sugar alcohols have a kind of cooling effect on the taste buds and erythritol has that effect more than xylitol or malitol.
 It is also the weakest in sweetening power.
 Used half and half with xylitol gives some of its benefits without the disadvantages in taste.
 In certain instances, xylitol must be used in the recipe because it will caramelize the way that sugar does whereas other sweeteners do not.

-Splenda, xylitol, erythritol, and Sweet Perfection are all measured
+Xylitol, erythritol, and FOS/Sweet Perfection are all measured

 exactly like sugar in a recipe and can be substituted for each other